drawwithcode/2019-group-05-1/README.md

 <h3> Code Challenges </h3>

 Matching the random color generated for the bandaid with the random color of the cracks was the first challenge that we faced.
+It was solved through the usage of the different blocks that compose the code.

 But the hardest feature of the game was creating a rainbow crack that could only be repaired via multiple user interaction.
 The issue was resolved by the usage of intersection:
 ```